james-owen-ryan/productionist/README.md

 	python reductionist.py "myContentBundle" /path/to/directory/with/your/expressionist/grammar /path/to/write/output/files/to --verbosity=1

-This will cause Reductionist to semantically index your Expressionist grammar, which will create three new files in the specified output directory.
+This will cause Reductionist to semantically index your Expressionist grammar, which will create two new files in the specified output directory.
 In this example, these files would be written to:

-  -- Grammar file: /path/to/write/output/files/to/myContentBundle.grammar
+* Grammar file: /path/to/write/output/files/to/myContentBundle.grammar
-  -- Trie file: /path/to/write/output/files/to/myContentBundle.marisa
-  -- Expressible-meanings file: /path/to/write/output/files/to/myContentBundle.meanings
+* Expressible-meanings file: /path/to/write/output/files/to/myContentBundle.meanings

-  EXAMPLE USAGE: PRODUCTIONIST
+### Example Usage: Productionist

 What follows are examples of usage of the command-line interface to productionist.py.
 You can also run this command to access help information: